checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

    -DCMAKE_BUILD_TYPE=Release                    // Alternate value: Debug
    -DLLVM_ENABLE_ASSERTIONS=ON                   // Alternate value: OFF
    -DLLVM_CCACHE_BUILD=ON                        // OPTIONAL.
 If this definition exists, ccache
-                                                 // will be used to speen up builds.
+                                                 // will be used to speed up builds.
    -DLLVM_INSTALL_TOOLCHAIN_ONLY=ON              // OPTIONAL.
 This definition is required to
                                                  // build a package for installation on other
                                                  // machines.